 American Bar Association – The ABA Legal Opportunity Scholarship grants 10-20 incoming diverse law students with $15,000 of financial assistance over the course of their three years in law school.

 One Lawyer Can Change the World $10,000 Scholarship – BARBRI Law Preview is proud to offer one hard-working law student a $10,000 scholarship toward their first year tuition.
-As part of the application process, each student must submit a 250-word essay online no later than April 15.
+As part of the application process, each student must submit a 500-word essay online no later than June 1, 2021.
 The scholarship recipient will be chosen by the Chair of the ABA’s Young Lawyers Division, and the award will be paid directly to the student’s law school.
-Notification takes place on or before June 10.
+Notification takes place on or July 16, 2021.